Siddhartha Chatterjee

 Siddhartha Chatterjee is a Bengali actor, although he has not appeared in many films.
 He is best known for playing the role of Topshe in Satyajit Ray's films.
 He went on to become a qualified chartered accountant and currently is one of the founding members of the Bengali chain of restaurants called Bhojohari Manna.
-He is also an entrepreneur and heads of an investment advisory firm.
+He is also an entrepreneur and heads an investment advisory firm.

 Chatterjee is a Chartered Accountant by profession.